DataQualityCommittee/dqc_us_rules/README.md

 ### Windows/Mac/Linux Application Install
 1. Download the latest version of [Arelle](http://arelle.org/pub/) to your environment and install.
 2. Download the latest release of the [DQC plugin](https://github.com/DataQualityCommittee/dqc_us_rules/releases)
-3. Extract the archive and copy the "xule" folder (located in the "plugin" folder) and its contents from the archive to the plugin directory of Arelle in your environment.
+3. Extract the DQC archive and copy the ```plugin/xule``` folder and files to the plugin directory of Arelle in your environment (if prompted, overwrite files in the existing xule subfolder).
 In a Windows environment, this would be located on a path similar to C:\Program Files\Arelle\plugin; on a Mac, the location would be at /Applications/Arelle.app/Contents/MacOS/plugin.
-If there is already a "xule" folder in the "plugin" folder, overwrite the files with the ones from this distrubtion.
-Also copy the "DQC.py" file (located in the "plugin/validate" folder) to the validate plugin directory of Arelle in your environoment.
+**Also copy the DQC.py file** (located in the ```plugin/validate``` folder of the DQC release) to the ```plugin/validate``` directory of Arelle in your environoment.
 In a Windows environment, this would be located on a path similar to C:\Program Files\Arelle\plugin\validate; on a Mac, the location would be at /Applications/Arelle.app/Contents/MacOS/plugin/validate.
 4. Copy the "aniso8601" folder to the root of the Arelle install in your environment.
 In a Windows environment, this would be located on a path similar to C:\Program FIles\Arelle; on a Mac, the location would be at /Applications/Arelle.app/Contents/MacOS/.

 ### Source Install